Combining Predictions of Auto Insurance Claims: Introduction

+Our paper focuses on improving the prediction accuracy of individual models/predictions by combining multiple predictions.
+We investigate how different model combination methods perform under different measures of prediction accuracy for LFHS data.
+We propose a model combination method named ARM-Tweedie, assuming the claim cost follows a Tweedie distribution.
+The Tweedie distribution family includes both continuous distributions (e.g., normal, Inverse Gaussian, gamma) and discrete distributions (e.g., Poisson, compound Poisson-gamma).
+In particular, we use the compound Poisson-gamma distribution in the Tweedie family (with the parameter $1<p<2$) since it allows a mixture of zeros and positive continuous numbers.
+It is a popular choice in the application of claim cost modeling.

+The contributions of this paper are threefold.
+First, we design a novel model combination method for zero-inflated non-negative response data, where most current model combination methods fail to capture such a characteristic in theory.
+Second, we show that our method achieves the optimal rate of convergence offered by the candidates.
+From the risk-bound perspective, our method adapts to the optimal estimation of the mean function.
+Third, the conclusions of our analysis on a real-life data set provide both tools and guidance, especially to practitioners, on applying model combination methods to claim cost data for both adaptation and improvement.

-More specifically, we try to answer several interesting questions: Do combining methods improve over the best candidate prediction for insurance data?
-Is the so called ``forecast combination puzzle'' still relevant when dealing with insurance data?
-Under different measurements of prediction accuracy, which combining method works the best?
-We carry out a real data analysis in this work.
-Twelve forecasters participated in building their models to predict the claim cost of each insurance policy.
-Based on their predictions, we apply different model averaging methods to obtain new predictions with the goal of higher prediction accuracy.
-Different measurements of prediction accuracy are considered due to the existence of various constraints in practice.
-For example, a good prediction should not only identify the most costly customer but also provide the correct scale of the claim amount.
-Specifically, five measurements are included in our paper: mean absolute error, root mean squared error, rebalanced root mean squared error, the relative difference between the total predicted cost and the actual total cost (named SUM), and Normalized Gini index.
+More specifically, we try to answer several interesting questions: Do model combination methods improve over the best candidate prediction for insurance data?
+Is the so-called ``forecast combination puzzle'' \citep{https://doi.org/10.1002/for.928,econometrics7030039} still relevant when dealing with insurance data?
+Under different measures of prediction accuracy, which model combination methods work the best?
+We carry out a real-data analysis in this work.
+Thirteen analysts participated by building models to predict the claim cost of each insurance policy in a holdout data set.
+Based on their predictions, we apply different model combination methods to obtain new predictions in the hope of achieving a higher prediction accuracy.
+Different measures of prediction accuracy are considered due to the existence of various constraints or preferences in practice.
+For example, a reasonable prediction should identify the most costly customer and provide the correct scale of the claim amount.
+Specifically, our paper includes five measures: mean absolute error, root-mean-square error, rebalanced root-mean-square error, the relative difference between the total predicted cost and the actual total cost, and the Normalized Gini index.